MicrosoftDocs/win32/desktop-src/wmformat/sample-extension-types.md

 </tr>
 <tr class="odd">
 <td>WM_SampleExtensionGUID_PixelAspectRatio</td>
 <td>The data indicates the pixel aspect ratio of the content in the sample.
 This applies only to video.This extension type is used to identify the aspect ratio of non-square pixels.
-For more information, see [To Read and Write Video Streams with Non-Square Pixels](to-read-and-write-video-streams-with-non-square-pixels.md).<br/> Aspect ratio values are stored as a word whose low byte is the X aspect and whose high byte is the Y aspect.
+For more information, see <a href="to-read-and-write-video-streams-with-non-square-pixels">To Read and Write Video Streams with Non-Square Pixels</a>.<br/> Aspect ratio values are stored as a word whose low byte is the X aspect and whose high byte is the Y aspect.
 For example, 16:9 is stored as 0x0910.<br/> The size for this DUE is always WM_SampleExtension_PixelAspectRatio_Size, which is 2 bytes.<br/></td>
 </tr>
 <tr class="even">
 <td>WM_SampleExtensionGUID_SampleDuration</td>